I Ain't No Joke

 "I Ain't No Joke" is a song by rap duo Eric B. & Rakim, released as the second single from their debut studio album Paid in Full.
 It peaked at number thirty-eight on the Hot R&B/Hip-Hop Singles & Tracks.
 Described as one of the album's "monumental singles", Michael Di Bella wrote in the All Music Guide to Rock that "Rakim grabs the listener by the throat and illustrates his mastery of the rhyming craft".
 A music video was made for it, featuring dancing from Flavor Flav of the group Public Enemy.
 The song was selected by Jay-Z for the NBA 2K13 soundtrack.
-It was also featured in the video game Saints Row.
+It was also featured in the video game Saints Row, as well as in the soundtrack of MLB The Show 23.

 Background

 Eric B and Rakim met in 1985, after Rakim responded to Eric B's search for "New York's top MC".
 In 1986 they released their debut single, "Eric B. Is President", on an independent label Zakia Records.
 Def Jam Recordings co-founder Russell Simmons found out about the duo and they were signed to Island Records.
 In early 1987 the duo started working on Paid in Full.